 With road trips giving you the option to explore the coast or head inland to soak up the cosmopolitan atmosphere in Seville, holidays on the Costa del Sol are a great opportunity to see some of Spain’s best sights.
 Go on winding drives along the coast.
 Explore the tasty treats on offer in the tapas bars.
 Or hit the beach to get to work on that all-important golden tan.
 Whatever you’re expecting from a Costa del Sol holiday, prepare to be pleasantly surprised.
 This Spanish treasure’s best gems are waiting to delight you.

-Top hotels in Costa del Sol
+Top resorts in Costa del Sol

 Torremolinos, Costa del Sol